Dans-labs/sshoc-nl-asi/README.md

 ## Installation and Setup
 1. Make sure you have Python installed.
-2. Clone this repository: INSERT LINK
+2. Clone this repository: `git@github.com:Dans-labs/shhoc-nl-asi.git`
 3. Navigate into the project directory: `cd repo`
 4. Install the dependencies: `pip install -r requirements.txt`
 5. Retrieve a User Access Token with at least Inference permissions from [huggingface](https://huggingface.co/settings/tokens)